The King very graciously conducted a party through the spacious halls and handsome rooms thus affording

 - Pacific Commercial Advertiser, June 19, 1884 2:3

 What Is A Docent?

-- Forty hours of Guardian Service (providing aid to docents)
+- Complete forty hours of Guardian Service (providing aid to docents).

-- Completion of the Docent Training Course, including weekly reading assignments from the course reading list (see below)
+- Complete the Docent Training Course, including weekly reading assignments.

-- Hawaii's Story - Liliuokalani, Queen of Hawaii
+- Hawaiʻi's Story By Hawaiʻi's Queen - Liliʻuokalani, Queen of Hawaiʻi

 - Hawaiian Dictionary - Mary Kawena Pukui & Samuel H. Elbert

 - Place Names of Hawaiʻi - Mary Kawena Pukui, Samuel H. Elbert, Esther Moʻokini

 - By Royal Command - Curtis Pi'ehu 'Iaukea

 - Queen Kapiʻolani - Maile Yardley & Miriam Rogers